verxion/RaspberryPi/Pi5-vs-code-setup.md

 1. Run `sudo apt update` to find out if there are any packages that need to be upgraded

-2. Run `apt-get upgrade` to upgrade those packages so you are "current"
+2. Run `sudo apt-get upgrade` to upgrade those packages so you are "current"

 3. Run `sudo apt install nodejs` to install nodejs, which is a requirement for the VS Code install

 4. Run `sudo apt install npm` to install npm, which is also required

-5. Run `curl -fsSL https://code-server.dev/install.sh | sh` to install Code Server
+5. Run `sudo curl -fsSL https://code-server.dev/install.sh | sh` to install Code Server

 6. Run `sudo systemctl enable --now code-server@<user>` (where `<user>` is the user that will be using code server) to have systemd start code-server now and automatically restart it on bootup.